iTaysonLab/jetisteam/core/README.md

 ### Cobalt Core

 This module contains the cross-platform implementation of Cobalt's screens and features.
-UI for screens are defined in corresponding modules.
+Platform native UI for actual screens are defined in corresponding modules.